obestwalter/codecats-cv/docs/tech/stack.md

 ## HyperText Markup Language (HTML)

+* Describes a document with markup and links
 * The only thing really necessary to make a web site

 ## Cascading Style Sheets (CSS)

-* makes web sites look better
+* Makes web sites look better by styling the elements
 * Nowadays often used with an extra layer of abstraction to overcome shortcomings (e.g. Less and Sass)

 ## Javascript